-- 7.1 The mine under construction represents Moyeath project. - 7.2 Mount Guyan mine has started its commercial production from 1 February 2021 onwards for the extraction of the gold dores and consequently during the year ended 31 December 2022, the related assets of mine under construction have been transferred to the producing mines (as mentioned above) and property, plant and equipment (refer note 8) and accordingly depreciation and amortisation on these assets has commenced.
-The useful life of the Mount Guyan project is expected up to 2030.
-The balance of mine under construction as at 31 December 2022 relates to Moyeath project. - 7.3 The depletion and amortization charge for the year has been allocated to direct costs. - 7.4 The amount of borrowing costs capitalised during the year ended 31 December 2022 was nil (2021: SR 566,996).
-The weighted average rate used to determine the amount of borrowing costs eligible for capitalisation was nil (2021:4.7%), which is the effective interest rate of the specific borrowing. - 7.5 Intangible assets represents exploration and evaluation assets (including mining rights originally granted by the Royal Decree Number M/17 effective 1 Dhu Al-Hijjah 1413H (corresponding to 22 May 1993) for a period of thirty years, with a right of renewal for future period of twenty years to Arabian Shield Development Company ("AADC") for the exploitation in Al Masane mine located in Najran, Saudi Arabia, with an area of 44 square kilometers for surface rental of SR 10,000 per square kilometer per year, i.e. SR 440,000 per year.).
+- 7.1 The mine under construction represents Moyeath project and evaluation and exploration expenses capitalised. - 7.2 The depletion and amortization charge for the year has been allocated to direct costs. - 7.3 Intangible assets represents exploration and evaluation assets (including mining rights originally granted by the Royal Decree Number M/17 effective 1 Dhu Al-Hijjah 1413H (corresponding to 22 May 1993) for a period of thirty years, with a right of renewal for future period of twenty years to Arabian Shield Development Company ("AADC") for the exploitation in Al Masane mine located in Najran, Saudi Arabia, with an area of 44 square kilometers for surface rental of SR 10,000 per square kilometer per year, i.e. SR 440,000 per year.).
 These exploration and evaluation assets (including mining rights) were purchased by the Company from AADC in August 2009 for a cash consideration of SR 236.25 million.
 The title of aforementioned rights was transferred to the Company as per the ministry of Petroleum and mineral resources resolution dated 13 Ramadhan 1429H (corresponding to 13 September 2008) and the ministry subsequent letter dated 2 Muharram 1430H (corresponding to 30 December 2008).
 The Company also incurred further costs of SR 22.7 million subsequent to acquisition of these exploration and evaluation assets.
-These exploration and evaluation assets were transferred to intangible assets under mine properties after the production started in 2012 and amortized over the useful life of mine.
+These exploration and evaluation assets under mine properties after the production started in 2012 and amortized over the useful life of mine.
 Useful life of mine is determined based on the lower of the term of mining rights or the estimated time to explore and process the estimated ore reserves.